 Let’s take our employee, Linh, from above.
 What if you paid her the wrong salary for two two-week pay periods?

-If she worked full-time as an engineer during those pay periods, she would be owed $2,000 each paycheck: 80 hours at $25 per hour.
+If she worked full-time as an engineer during those pay periods, she would be owed $2,000 in gross wages for each paycheck: 80 hours at a $25 hourly rate.
 But if you accidentally paid her with her customer service rate, she would have instead received $1,600 per paycheck.
-That’s a $400 difference each pay period—so Linh deserves $800 in retro pay.
+That’s a $400 shortfall each pay period—so Linh deserves $800 in retroactive payment.

 How do I pay my employees’ retroactive pay?